k2co3-0803-n/k2co3-0803-n/README.md

 # Bonjour!
 I'm Kosuke Chino 👋

 Welcome to my GitHub profile!
-I'm a passionate senior student with a focus on **Quantum Network**.
+I'm a passionate senior student with a focus on **Quantum Networking**.
 Currently, I'm pursuing my Bachelor of Engineering at the Department of Information and Computer Science, Keio University, Japan.

 ## 🚀 About Me
 - 🎓 Education: Keio University (Bachelor of Engineering), 42 Tokyo